Shoulder Labral Tear Physical Therapy in New York City, NY

 Understanding Shoulder Labral Tears

-3. SLAP Tears: Located at the superior portion of the joint where the biceps tendon attaches to the shoulder, commonly seen in overhand-throwing athletes like baseball and tennis players.
+• SLAP Tears: Located at the top of the shoulder, often seen in overhead athletes

 Treatment Options for Shoulder Labral Tears